SumedhZodape/web_dev_projects/big_web_dev_projects/filter-main/README.md

 <strong>Website Link : https://sumedhzodape.github.io/web_dev_projects/big_web_dev_projects/filter-main/</strong>
 <br>
 <br>
+<p>Welcome to our E-Commerce filter application!
+Our project is built using HTML, CSS, and JavaScript, and is designed to make it easy for users to filter through our collection of products.</p>

+<p>We've used JavaScript to create an array of products, which are displayed on the webpage in a table format.
+Our intuitive filter system allows users to quickly narrow down their search results based on category, quantity, and price range.</p>

-<p>This is E-Commerce filter application.
-HTML, css and js this technology I used here.
-It is a java script web application.
-Here I crated array of products.
-And shown on web page by using java script.
-Here user can see all the products in table format.
-User will click on filter button an one left bar will show there are 3 types of filter he can apply.
-User can select the category of product and filter it, based on quantity he can filter it, based on price range he can filter the products.</p>
+<p>When a user clicks on the filter button, a left bar is displayed with three types of filters that can be applied to the products.
+Users can select the category of the product they're interested in and filter the results accordingly.
+They can also filter products based on their quantity and price range.</p>

+<p>Our E-Commerce filter application is perfect for anyone looking for a simple and user-friendly way to shop for products online.
+With just a few clicks, users can quickly and easily find the products they're looking for.
+Whether you're looking for clothing, electronics, or any other product, our filter application makes shopping a breeze.</p>

+<p>So why wait?
+Explore our website today and discover the power of HTML, CSS, and JavaScript in creating stunning and user-friendly E-Commerce web applications.</p>

 <h3>E-Commerce Filter Website View</h3>
 <img src="https://sumedhzodape.github.io/web_dev_projects/big_web_dev_projects/filter-main//project-images/filter1.png" width="600px" height="auto" />